topofocus/active-orient/rails.md

 for now, restful routing has some restrictions.

 Rails-routing is depending on the "id"-attribute.
-Even if this is remapped to rid, the ressources-entries in "config/routes.rb" hab to be modified by
+Even if this is remapped to rid, the ressources-entries in "config/routes.rb" have to be modified by

 ```ruiby
 resources  :{controller}, id: /[^\/]+/